frozendo/user-register-code-challenge/README.md

 sh ./setup/create-components.sh
 ```

+> Before executing the next step, wait for the startup of the pods.
+Check with `kubectl get pods`

 3. To execute requests to our API in Kubernetes, we need to enable Ingress on Kind.
 First, run the script below
 ```
 sh ./setup/enable_ingress.sh